ehynds2077/neptune/README.md

-# neptune
+# Neptune

-A free and open source GTD system
+A free and open source task manager based on the GTD methodology